hypermodularity/hypermodularity.com/README.md

 modularistion is focuesn on grouping

-## Hipermodularity
+## Hyper modularity

-+ is not just about grouping somethings,
++ it's not just about grouping as model,
 + it's not just about extract small independent generic parts
-+ its' about the best solution for specific usage such
++ its' about the best solution for specific usage

-## hipermodularity
+## hyper modularity

 huge result wiht litlle energy involved.
-+ that's the lever mechanism
++ that's the leverage mechanism